 Numerous IPL players performed in MLC 2025 final.

-Several IPL stars were on show during the Major League Cricket (MLC) 2025 final, and a few of them played exceptionally well, even though some performances went in vain.
+Several Indian Premier League (IPL) stars were on show during the Major League Cricket (MLC) 2025 final.
+A few of them played exceptionally well, even though some performances went in vain.
 There were players from Chennai Super Kings (CSK), Mumbai Indians (MI), Punjab Kings (PBKS), and Kolkata Knight Riders (KKR) who impressed in their respective departments.

 –